LGBT Resources – For Us, By Us, To Us!

 It is important to bear in mind that most of these problems will not occur in a world where people do not have to fear social ostracism and persecution for being queer.
 Therefore, our true work is towards making a world where there is no such fear for the extortionists to feed on.
 When the Indian State becomes one that honours our right to live our lives as LGBT persons, extends to us all the rights and protections that citizens must be granted, we will be better placed to fight social discrimination.
 The larger problem is that of securing equal rights and lives free of discrimination, violence and persecution.
 In the mean time, we work with what tools we rightfully have at our disposal.

-The author Aniruddhan Vasudevan have received many notifications from gay and bisexual men using the internet about attempts by others to threat and extort.
+The author Aniruddhan Vasudevan has received many notifications from gay and bisexual men using the internet about attempts by others to threat and extort.
 Based on his experience, either directly handling such cases of threat and extortion, or in being a confidant to people who are the receiving end of such threats, he offers some pointers that may be of help should you find yourself in such a situation:

 Author: Aniruddhan Vasudevan